On the Structural Parameterizations of 2-Club with Triangle Constraints: Introduction

 \section{Introduction}

 Given an undirected graph $G = (V, E)$, a {\em clique} is a subset $S \subseteq V(G)$ such that every pair of vertices of $S$ are adjacent.
-Given a graph $G = (V, E)$ and an integer $k$, {\clique} problem asks if $G$ has a clique having at least $k$ vertices. {\clique} is a well-studied problem in the domain of algorithms and complexity theory, and is known to be W[1]-Complete from the perspective of parameterized complexity.
+Given a graph $G = (V, E)$ and an integer $\ell$, {\clique} problem asks if $G$ has a clique having at least $\ell$ vertices. {\clique} is a well-studied problem in the domain of algorithms and complexity theory, and is known to be W[1]-Complete from the perspective of parameterized complexity.
 Observe that a clique is a subgraph of a graph that has diameter at most one.
-A natural relaxation of {\clique} is {\sclub} that asks to find a set $S$ of at least $k$ vertices that induces a subgraph of diameter at most $s$.
+A natural relaxation of {\clique} is {\sclub} that asks to find a set $S$ of at least $\ell$ vertices that induces a subgraph of diameter at most $s$.
 This relaxation of $s$-club was proposed by Mokken \cite{Mokken16}.
 Formally, the input to {\sclub} is an undirected graph $G$ and an integer $\ell$, and the question asked is whether $G$ has a set $S$ of at least $\ell$ vertices such that the diameter of $G[S]$ is at most $s$.
 If $s=1$, then {\sclub} is precisely the same as {\clique} problem, and if $s = 2$, then {\sclub} is the same as {\twoclub} problem.
 Both {\twoclub} and {\sc $3$-Club} have been found as natural relaxations of {\clique}.
-In particular, there have been numerous works both from the perspective of theory, as well as from experiments, that concern finding 2-clubs and 3-clubs of a graph (see \cite{BalasundaramBT05,Balasundaram09,HartungKN15,HartungKNS15,PajouhB12,PajouhBH16,Pasupuleti08}).
+In particular, there have been numerous works both from the perspective of theory, as well as from experiments, that concern finding 2-clubs and 3-clubs of a graph (see \cite{BalasundaramBT05,Balasundaram09,HartungKN15,HartungKNS15,PajouhB12,PajouhBH16}).

-Later, this model of $s$-club was further augmented by several additional constraints \cite{AlmeidaB2019,Kanawati2014,PattilloYB2013} which asks to find an $s$-club but it also satisfies some additional properties.
-One such model asks that every vertex (respectively, every edge) of the $s$-club $S$ has to be part of at least $r$ triangles in $G[S]$.
-This graph property is denoted by {\vtrangle} (respectively, {\egtrangle}) in \cite{AlmeidaB2019}.
-Formally, a vertex subset $S \subseteq V(G)$ fulfills/satisfies {\em {\vtrangle}} if every $v \in S$ is part of at least $r$ triangles in $G[S]$.
-The following problem asks to find an $s$-club with at least $\ell$ vertices that satisfies {\vtrangle} and is formally defined as follows.
+Later, this model of $s$-club was further augmented by several various other constraints \cite{AlmeidaB2019,Kanawati2014,PattilloYB2013} which asks to find an $s$-club but it also satisfies some additional properties.
+One such model (see \cite{AlmeidaB2019}) asks that every vertex (respectively, every edge) of the $s$-club $S$ has to be part of at least $r$ triangles in $G[S]$.
+Formally, a vertex subset $S \subseteq V(G)$ fulfills/satisfies {\em {\vtrangle}} (respectively, the {\em {\egtrangle}}) if every $v \in S$ (respectively, every edge of $G[S]$) is part of at least $r$ triangles in $G[S]$.
+The following problem asks to find an $s$-club with at least $\ell$ vertices that satisfies the {\vtrangle}.

 \defproblem{{\trangle} {\sclub} ({\rVT} {\sclub})}{An undirected graph $G = (V, E)$ and an integer $\ell$.}{Is there $S \subseteq V(G)$ with at least $\ell$ vertices such that $S$ is an $s$-club and $S$ satisfies {\vtrangle}?}